NEXT THEATRE EVENT

-Our next Theatre / Musical event is the fantastic Illria Theatre Company (www.illyrria.co.uk) performing THE PIRATES OF PENZANCE in the beautiful garden of Fulbourn Manor on 3rd July 2022.
-Its a summertime ‘bring your own picnic and chairs event’ with the garden open from 4:30pm and the performance starting at 6:30pm.
-Please book in advance as on the door tickets will only be offered if there is still capacity in the garden.
+The fantastic Illria Theatre Company (www.illyrria.co.uk) performed THE PIRATES OF PENZANCE in the beautiful garden of Fulbourn Manor on 3rd July 2022.
+Its was a summertime ‘bring your own picnic and chairs event’ with the garden open from 4:30pm and the performance starting at 6:30pm.

 The award winning outdoor theatre company Illyria is celebrating its 30th birthday.
 They are restaging their fantastic production of Pirates of Penzance to mark this incredible milestone.
 Pirates of Penzance is the first Gilbert and Sullivan show Illyria ever performed.
-It promises a unique blend of hilarious melodrama, sharp satire, and glittering wit.
+It was a unique blend of hilarious melodrama, sharp satire, and glittering wit.
 The Pirates of Penzance is a much loved classic musical packed with memorable songs.
 It is over 100 years old yet as fresh today as it ever was.
-Join Illria and enjoy summer entertainment in the great outdoors in Fulbourn Manor gardens!
+Over 400 of you joined Illria and enjoyed summer entertainment in the great outdoors in Fulbourn Manor gardens!

 On 10th April the amazing theatre company The Keeper’s Daughter (www.keepsdaughter.com) is performed their H.G.
 Wells inspired show for all the family entitled ‘The Time Machine‘, adapted and directed by Mark Finbow.